T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 header:
   og_image: blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/foundation_department.jpg
   teaser: /blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/foundation_department.jpg
-excerpt: "Read this article if you are a prospective Warwick IFP student who wants to know how to get accepted to Imperial or UCL CS. 😳 #ValuableInsights"
+excerpt: "Read this article if you are a prospective Warwick IFP student who wants to know how to get accepted to Imperial or UCL CS. 😳 **#ValuableInsights**"
 tags:
   - Study Abroad
 gallery: